donhenton/codedeploy-class/README.md

 The attic entries include the full item from the class (codedeploy-infra) and an attempt to use imports from vpc

+## Docker Compose

+Creates a single EC2 instance with Docker and Docker Compose in user data.

 ## Code Deploy

 * create an EC2/On Premises application with a  Deployment group that contains a service role and a deployment type